gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-01-15 Got Exemplar working on repl.it: https://repl.it/@gherson/Exemplar.
+1hr
+* 2019-01-14 Exemplar (E)'s sqlite dependency precludes use of Skulpt for now, so researched an alternative.
+1h
 * 2019-01-11 Created prime# call graph annotated.jpg.
 2h
 * 2019-01-10 TG got Skulpt working.
 I studied QuickFOIL, Brachylog, Eurisko, and mini-cp while thinking about how to make Exemplar (E) less niche and more tolerant of incomplete examples.
 Answer is nonobvious, so I'll instead concentrate on extending E in more or less its current form until it is useful to me.
 If successful, adaptions can then be made for friendliness.
 E.g., a user won't need to decide if 'reason's are needed for a particular program synthesis before investing time in E vs another PbE system if E includes the typical ability to work without them.
 3h
 * 2019-01-09 Installed pycallgraph and created prime_number_call_graph.png.
 2h